Eastbourne – St Mary, Church Street

 Later alterations have made the C14 rebuilding of the nave and aisles hard to follow.
 The aisles are higher than those of the chancel and wider than their predecessors, particularly to the south.
 The encircled cinquefoils in the heads of the windows east of the south porch are an earlier motif than the north windows, which are as in the north chancel aisle.
 However, all the rere-arches have similar polygonal capitals, so the difference in date is not great.
 Porches were added each side; the south one was rebuilt in 1868, but the C14 north one has a moulded arch and square recesses of uncertain purpose each side.
 A modern covered way leads from this porch to the restored old parsonage, originally C16.
 In the aisles were chapels, screened from one another, for six guilds or brotherhoods (7 p107).
 Such screens survive in the chancel and arches by both doorways mark their position in the aisles.
 The double-chamfered arch in the north aisle is complete, whilst the south one is a moulded half-arch with a grotesque corbel, emerging on the inner side from a piece of walling extending almost halfway across the aisle.
 On the north side, the rood-stair turret, with a conical top, spans the join between nave and chancel; its lower entrance with a segmental head is visible inside.
 The screen lasted until 1844 (2 p125).
 Surviving traces of the roodloft on both arcades and the chancel arch show it was large, with a second stair in the south respond of the chancel arch.
 In consequence, the arch from the south aisle into the chancel aisle is narrower than the one to the north.

-When the aisles were rebuilt, a further bay and tower were added at the west end – it is odd that so large a church had none previously, unless it was on the site of the new bay.
+When the aisles were rebuilt, a further bay and tower were added at the west end.
+It is odd that so large a church had not had a tower previously, unless it was on the site of the new bay, which seems unlikely in view of the large amount of work that would have been necessary to remove and replace it.
 The additional arcade-arches either side are intended to match the others, but the mouldings of the heads are thin and the attempt at stiff-leaf capitals is clumsy.
 The contrast is evident in the capitals of the new piers; half of each is adapted from the late C12 west responds.
 Outside, the work uses mostly local greensand with two-light square-headed clerestory windows and two south west aisle windows have panelled tracery.
-The aisles have single roofs over all their length – despite restoration old ties and crownposts remain.
+The aisles have single roofs over all their length and despite restoration old ties and crownposts remain.

 Dates of some changes between the C17 and the early C19 are known.
 One roof timber of the south aisle, dated 1623, was found in 1868 (2 p186) and by the late C18 the curious east window shown by Adelaide Tracy (1855) (IV p45), with plain intersecting tracery of wood, had replaced the C14 original.
 In 1792 and 1818 galleries were inserted in both aisles (ibid p273).
 Finally, the chancel roof was repaired in 1826 (4 p129).